 The content of the workshops is linked and attending both is recommended, but not required - you are welcome to apply to attend either of the days individually.
 The venue is in Central London.

-There is a participation fee of £150 per workshop (or £95 per workshop to Alumni of the Cabinet Office Commissioning Academy).
 There are a limited number of places available - please apply by registering your interest for one or both workshops: